Your cookie preferences

 How to avoid gazumping

-Getting an agreement in principle (also known as a mortgage in principle) will help to show the seller that you’re a serious buyer who will likely have the finances available to buy their home.
-While it is only a conditional offer, it can increase seller confidence compared to a buyer without one.
+Getting an agreement in principle (also known as a mortgage in principle) will help to show the seller that you’re a serious and credible buyer who likely has the finances available to buy their home.
+Having an agreement in principle can increase seller confidence compared to a buyer without one.

 This also has the benefit of speeding up your mortgage application when you decide to make an offer on a property, as the lender will already have the information needed to proceed.

-Stay in touch with your broker - or if you are managing your own purchase, with the estate agent and conveyancing solicitor - to keep on top of any requests and queries and help the home buying process go smoothly.
+Stay in regular contact with your mortgage broker or, if you are managing your own purchase, with the estate agent and conveyancing solicitor.
+Keep on top of any requests and queries and help the home buying process go smoothly.

-Ask to remove the property from the market
+3. Ask the seller to take the property off the market

-In reality, most sellers will be reluctant to remove the property from the market before contracts are exchanged, but there's no harm in asking.
-You may have more luck if you can instil confidence, possibly by providing proof that the process is moving along quickly.
+While sellers may be reluctant to remove the property from the market before contracts are exchanged, there's no harm in asking.

-In relation to the previous point, a seller may also be more willing to remove the property from the market, or at least decline further offers if you get to know them personally.
+In relation to the previous point, a seller may also be more willing to remove the property from the market, or at least decline further offers, if they're confident in your ability to proceed quickly.

-If you want to go a step further, you could suggest a 'lock in' agreement (sometimes known as a lock out agreement), which is a binding contract preventing the seller from negotiating with anyone else within a certain period of time.
+A lock-out agreement is a binding contract preventing the seller from negotiating with anyone else within a certain period of time.

-Although not all sellers will agree to this, it will likely be more appealing to those who have had previous sales fall through.
+Not all sellers will agree to this, but it may be more appealing to those who have had previous sales fall through.
+You'll need to speak to your solicitor to find out more.

-You could also consider home buyer protection insurance, which will provide some level of financial protection if the sale falls through for any reason.
-Policies vary but usually enable you to claim back some of your conveyancing fees, surveyor fees and lender fees (such as the arrangement fee).
+You could also consider home buyer protection insurance which will provide some level of financial protection if the sale falls through for any reason.
+While it won't stop gazumping from happening, it can limit the financial impact.
+Policies vary but usually enable you to claim back some of your upfront costs such as conveyancing fees, surveyor fees and lender fees (such as the arrangement fee).

 What to do if you've been gazumped